futurestudio/hapi-response-utilities/README.md

 #### h.cookie(key, value, options)
 Sets a cookie by the given key-value-pair.
+It's a convenience method for `h.state`.

 ```js
 handler: (_, h) => {